 The 3 Most Famous Japanese Bath Salts Brands

-When it comes to Japanese bath salts manufacturers, there are 3 leading Japanese companies with a large share in Japan’s bath salts market, which are “Bathclin (バスクリン)”, “Kao (花王)”, and “Earth Chemical (アース製薬)”.
+When it comes to bath salts manufacturers, there are 3 leading Japanese companies with a large market share in Japan, which are “Bathclin (バスクリン)”, “Kao (花王)”, and “Earth Chemical (アース製薬)”.

-As with other companies, each of these Japanese companies has a representative bath salts brand whose sales amount is big.
+As with other makers, each of these Japanese companies has a representative bath salts brand whose sales amount is high.

 Those flagship bath salts brands of Bathclin, Kao, and Earth Chemical have been widely used by Japanese people for decades and are admittedly Japan’s top 3 most famous bath salts brands.